&PROUD

 &PROUD (Pronounced: "And Proud") is a non-profit organization in Yangon, Myanmar, that organizes LGBTIQ (Lesbian, Gay Bi, Transgender, Intersex, Queer) art and culture events. &PROUD is best known for their yearly Yangon Pride festival, which takes place over two weekends at the end of January.
 The festival includes &PROUD LGBTIQ Film Festival, which usually occurs during the second weekend.
 In addition, there is an 'On The Road' programme that takes film screenings to other towns, cities and universities around Myanmar.

-Since 2019, &PROUD runs an LGBTIQ community space in the Sanchaung Neighbourhood of Yangon as well as a mental health service called Yin Pwint Yar ('Open Your Heart').
-The organizations receives funding from international donors such as embassies, UN organizations and INGOs.

 History

 &PROUD was founded in 2014 by 3 co-founders, with the backing of Colors Rainbows (the main LGBT rights organization in Myanmar).
 At the time, there were no large public LGBT events in Myanmar, and same-sex relations remain illegal in Myanmar to date.

 &PROUD's first activity was a queer photo exhibition with work from Myanmar and Vietnam.
 As the exhibition was a success and without any government interference, the first LGBT film festival was organised at the French Institute in Yangon in November 2014.
 Between 2014 and 2017 &PROUD continued to organise both a yearly film festival and photo exhibition, as well as film-making workshops and small screenings around Myanmar.

 In 2018 the organisation has received government permission to organise the festival at Thakhin Mya Park in downtown Yangon.
 That year, the festival was held over 2 weekends at the end of January, with the first weekend being a large Pride event in the park.
 In 2019 the festival changed its name to become Yangon Pride and the River Pride Boat Parade was added as a yearly event.